 If you want to improve your product or service by using simulated data, you can insert and run a Monte Carlo simulation.
 Monte Carlo simulation uses repeated random sampling to simulate data for a given mathematical model and evaluate and optimize the outcome.

-Engage displays the results of the simulation, how your results compare to generally accepted values, and guidance for next steps.
+After you run a Monte Carlo simulation, Workspace displays the results, how your results compare to generally accepted values, and guidance for next steps.

 For more information, go to Monte Carlo Simulation.